8i8/permutations/README.md

 ### Permutations

-Inspired by some university C++ lectures I wanted to write the code shown in C, to order my permutation output and remove any double permutations due to letters appering more than once in a string; I decided to use a trie data structure to solve this problem.
+Inspired by some university C++ lectures, I wanted to write the code shown in C++ in C. To order my permutation and remove any doubles from reoccuring letters; I have decided to write a trie data structure.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by